-For newly qualified teachers, Governors can recognise experience other than employment as a teacher which they consider to be relevant and therefore start the teacher on a salary above point 1 e.g. a Governing Body may credit a teacher who has worked in a relevant establishment overseas with additional years.
+For newly qualified teachers, Governors can recognise experience other than employment as a teacher which they consider to be relevant and therefore start the teacher on a salary above point U1 as stated in section 17 e.g. a Governing Body may credit a teacher who has worked in a relevant establishment overseas with additional years.